gazebosim/sdformat/Migration.md

 ## libsdformat 12.x to 13.x

+### Modifications

+- The `eigen3` component of `gz-math` is now required and exported as a target dependency of the core library so that Eigen types may be used in the libsdformat API.

 ### Deprecations

 - The `ignition` namespace is deprecated and will be removed in future versions.